 • Although they are not required to participate, food scrap recycling “starter kits” make the process easy.
 Kits are $20 each (cash or checks payable to “Greenwich Recycling Advisory Board”) and include one 2-gallon countertop pail, one 6-gallon home storage and transportation bin, one roll of 25 compostable bags and a “how to” guide.

-Kits are available for sale at the following events:
+Kits are available for sale at the following locations:

-2) Living Hope Community Church (38 West End Avenue, Old Greenwich): Wednesdays at 12 noon - 2 pm only until May 25th and at 2:30 - 6 pm after June 1 during the Old Greenwich Farmer’s Market.
+2) Living Hope Community Church (38 West End Avenue, Old Greenwich): Wednesdays at 12 noon - 2 pm only November - May and at 2:30 - 6 pm after June - October during the Old Greenwich Farmer’s Market.